Edit-3D/MERN-Todo-List/README.md

 ## Prerequisites

 The version numbers in brackets indicate the tested versions.
-The web app should still work with newer version.
-S
+The web app should still work with newer versions.

 - [Node.js](https://nodejs.org/en/download/) (v18.16)
 - [MongoDB](https://www.mongodb.com/download-center/community?jmp=nav) (v4.4): must be running locally on port 27017 (Required if using localhost)